I’m pretty much anti-grain (for the most part)

 Yup, they’re filthy little crooks!

-In other words, they have the ability to take away from the body – not cool dude!
+In other words, they have the ability to take away from the body.

-Sorry to say, but our ‘ohhhh-so-friendly’ health agencies have forgotten to, in a sense, let us in on this data!
+Sorry to say, but our ‘ohhhh-so-friendly’ health agencies have forgotten to let us in on this data!

 Those in danger of developing conditions such as diabetes should be more aware of their starchy-carb intake, and that’s simply scientific fact…